akashnag/ash/README.md

 Then append `:~/ash/bin` to the `PATH` variable.
 You are now ready to run **ash** from the terminal.
 See [Usage](#usage) for details.

-### Prebuilt binaries
+## Prebuilt binaries

 Since **ash** is still under development, prebuilt binaries are not yet available.
+You can use PyInstaller or similar tools to build one for your system.

-### Colors
+## Colors

 If you are using the default Ubuntu terminal, to enable 256 make sure your `TERM` variable is set to `xterm-256color`.
 After **ash** runs for the first time, it creates a `.ashrc` file inside your home directory.
 You can edit that file directly to change how **ash** looks on your system.
 The RGB triplets listed in that file range from 0--255.
 If you want to reset **ash** to its default colors, delete the configuration file using: `rm ~/.ashrc`.

 ## Usage

-Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it (it may take some time to load for the first time) **NOTE: if you have not updated your path variable, you must specify the full path to the ash binary.**
+Once you have downloaded the **ash** source code, and set it up as detailed above, you are ready to use it.

+**NOTES:**
+1. If you have not updated your path variable, you must specify the full path to the ash binary.
+1. Your terminal resolution should be at least 102 (width) x 22 (height).
+Opening the editor in a lower resolution may unexpectedly crash the application.
+This requirement is necessary to properly display the dialog-boxes.

+To run **ash**:

 ```bash
 $ ash path/to/file.txt